Geocoding - Web Quickstart

 language: 'es',

-country: 'MX'
+country: 'MX',

 }

-// append <mapbox-geocoder> to the document
+// append to the DOM

 document.querySelector('div').appendChild(geocoderElement);